 Kishapui lives with his father and his mother.
-His duties at home include caring for animals and cleaning.
+He is responsible for caring for animals and cleaning.
+His father is sometimes employed as a laborer and his mother maintains the home.
 There are 5 children in the family.
-His father is sometimes employed as a laborer and his mother maintains the home.

 As part of Compassion's ministry, Kishapui participates in church activities.
 He is also in high school where his performance is average.
 Playing ball games and playing group games are his favorite activities.